shangan23/NextjsFramework/README.md

-# NextJsCRM
+# NextJsFramework
-A simple CRM/ERP built on top of the #nextjs, #materialUi, #expressjs.
+A simple Frameowkr built on top of the #nextjs, #materialUi, #expressjs.

 ## Work in progress ...